-The 10 Most Handsome Man in China | China Whisper

 The 10 Most Handsome Man in China

-Who is the most handsome man in China?
+Who is the most handsome Chinese man?
 Everybody has his own standard and below is my list of the most handsome man in China.

 1. Tony Leung (梁朝伟)

-There are many handsome guys in the HK film industry, but few are that versatile and talented like Tony Leung.
+There are many handsome guys in the Hong Kong film industry, but few are that versatile and talented like Tony Leung.
 Surely, he strikes people as a charismatic guy with good looks and pretty and melancholic eyes.

 2. Andy Lau (刘德华)

 Andy Lau is one of the greatest stars of Hong-Kong and Asia.
-He is an ageless myth, he can make several generations of a family to admire him, Time seems to have no traces on his handsome face
+He is an ageless myth, he can make several generations of a family to admire him.
+Time seems to have no traces on his handsome face.
+Check his most famous songs in this list and his most famous movies here.

 3. Leehom Wang (王力宏)